denisecheung3/project-1/README.md

 <br>

+### The state
+I had variables that kept track of the state of my game.
+These variables are constantly updated by functions and setIntervals.
+Then a renderGame() function is called to display these changes on the screen.
+The renderGame() function will be discussed in detail later on in this README.
+Here are some of my variables:

+- `currentMonkey`: the index of the cell the Monkey is on
+- `poop`: the index of the cell the poop is on
+- `lives`: starts at 3 and every time Monkey collides with poop, one life is deducted.
+When lives === 0, the user has lost and the game ends.
+- `currentNet`: the index of the cell the net is at.
+When net collides with Monkey or reaches bottom row, it is assigned to null.
+- `hasJustCollided`: ta boolean that is either false (base state) or true.
+To keep track of whether the humans have already touched the leftest or rightest column and moved down
+- `isGoingLeft`: a boolean that is either false(base state) or true.
+To keep track of whether the humans are going left or right
+- `doesNetExist/doesPoopExist`: a boolean that is either false(base state) or true.
+To keep track of whether a net/poop already exists

 ### Monkey movement
 - Moving the monkey comes from an event listener that checks for a keydown event on the user's keyboard: